-Jessica Black // BOARD CHAIR
+Jessica Black // BOARD MEMBER

 Jessica is dedicated to developing and implementing innovative initiatives to improve the health of NYC's most vulnerable populations.
 She currently oversees Collaborative Care, a primary care behavioral health integration initiative, at NYC Health + Hospitals.
 In this role, she leads strategy, program implementation, quality improvement and technical assistance efforts for the program across the nation's largest public hospital system.

 Jessica began her career working with children with social-emotional disorders and complex mental health issues and their families in both residential and school-based settings.
 It was here that she became interested in creative prevention efforts in behavioral health.

 Following her time in direct service, Jessica worked at Fostering Change for Children, where she was involved in program design as well as support and training for the Children's Corps program, bringing a dedicated and talented workforce to the front lines of the child welfare system.
 Jessica holds a B.A. in Film and Media Studies from Washington University in St. Louis and an MSW and MPH from Columbia University.